Sign the Petition

 Queensland

-You are breaking the law in Queensland if you drive with any detectable level of THC in your saliva or blood - no matter if your driving is affected or not.
-The Queensland Government is yet to consider reform.
-Sign the petition below to demand action.
+You are breaking the law in Queensland if you drive with any detectable level of THC in your system - even if you aren't impaired.
+This petition has now closed, but the Queensland Government is reviewing submissions.
+View the Queensland petition below.